linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 When signed in to the Console (the web UI of the App Platform), the first thing you’ll need to do is configure Object Storage.
 A wizard will be displayed asking you if the App Platform should provision all the required Buckets and access key for you.
 This is not required, but strongly recommended as this will prevent `out of disk space errors` when using Storage Volumes for integrated applications.
 Using Object Storage also has the advantage to create backups of all databases used by the platform.

 1. When asked to create all the required Buckets and access key, click Yes.
-If you don’t want the platform to create all the required buckets, then click Skip.
+If you don’t want the platform to create all the required buckets, then click Skip for now.
 Note that in this case some features like creating backups of databases will not be available.
 You can start the Wizard at any time in the Console (Platform View: Maintenance, Show Object Storage Wizard).

-2. Follow the instructions to [create a Personal Access Token](https://techdocs.akamai.com/linode-api/reference/get-started#personal-access-tokens) and make sure to select **Read/Write** for the Object Storage category and **Read** for the Kubernetes category.
+2. Follow the instructions to [create a Personal Access Token](https://techdocs.akamai.com/linode-api/reference/get-started#personal-access-tokens) and make sure to select **Read/Write** for the Object Storage category.
 Copy the Access Token.

-3. Now paste the Access Token into the wizard and click Submit.
+3. Now paste the Access Token into the wizard and select the region where the buckets should be created from the dropdown list.

+4. Click `Submit`.

-All the required Buckets and Access Key will now be created in your account and the platform will be configured to use Object Storage to store persistent data and backups.
+All the required buckets will now be created in your account and the platform will be configured to use Object Storage to store persistent data and backups.
 The provided Personal Access Token will not be stored.
 The created buckets will have the `<cluster-id>` prefix`

 ## Onboard Teams and Users
 You can now start enabling Applications, onboarding [Teams](../../for-ops/console/teams) and create [Users](../../for-ops/console/user-management).